nemo0622/pokeemerald-expansion/README.md

 ## What is Pokémon Lazarus?

 This ROM Hack takes place in a brand new region, with a whole new adventure ahead of you!
-By helping people and making an impact on this living, active region, you can rise through the ranks and become a great Pokémon Trainer.
+Your goal is to complete the Pokédex and assist the Acrisia University in their quest to understand the Pokémon of the Ilios Region.
+On this quest, you will grow as a Pokémon Trainer, challenging Gyms and stopping the evil Team Chimera.

 Pokémon Lazarus Version is a ROM Hack coming from my love for real-world animals and ecosystems.
 After creating Pokémon Emerald Seaglass, I really wanted to continue my ROM Hacking journey, but I wanted to get more experimental and tie in my real world interests.
-As a Biology student in college, I have been constantly inspired by classes and what I've learned, and now I hope to apply this passion in a Pokémon game.
-I hope this experience helps people to think more about the environment around them! :)
+As a recent Biology student graduate headed for grad school, I have been constantly inspired by classes and what I've learned.
+I hope this shines through in the Ilios Region, as I am striving to make it feel alive!

 ## Feature List
 - Graphics in a GBC-like style, mixing Generation II graphics with GBA capabilities to form "Generation 2.5 style"